ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 However, do note that RTMP has its disadvantages too.
 Especially since the introduction of :ref:`httpstreaming` (which also offer seeking to not-yet-downloaded parts), RTMP is not the only option for professional video delivery.
 Some drawbacks to be aware of:

 * RTMP is a different protocol than HTTP and is sent over a different port (1935 instead of 80).
 Therefore, RTMP is frequently blocked by (corporate) firewalls.
-This can be circumvented by using RTMPT (tunneled), but this comes at a performance cost (longer buffer times - 2x in our experience).
+The JW Player 5.3 :ref:`detects and circumvents this issue <rtmpt>`.

 * RTMP is a *true* streaming protocol, which means that the bandwidth of the connection must always be larger than the datarate of the video.
 If the connection drops for just a few seconds, the stream will stutter.
 If the connection overall is just a little less than the video datarate, the video will not play at all.
 With :ref:`httpstreaming` on the other hand, people can simply wait until more of the video is downloaded.

 The JW Player supports a wide array of features of the RTMP protocol.